mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

     * Software shall allow users to comment to solutions and discuss

  6. Login
-    * There shall be a sign-up button for if the user has never signed up before.
+    * There shall be a sign-up button if the user has never signed up.
-    * Once the user logs in with email or phone# they shall create a username that can be displayed to other people.
-They can also use that username to log in.
+    * The user shall create a username that can be displayed to other people.
+    * The user shall be able to use username or email plus password to sign in.
     * If the user enters the password or username wrong, there shall be a prompt displayed saying wrong password or username.
     * There shall be a forgotten username or password button at the bottom for the user to reset the username or password.

 7. Settings
     * There shall be a settings button in the menu or after you log in.
-    * Buttons shall be a cog wheel icon.
     * There shall be a dark mode and light mode enabler in settings.
     * Admin users shall be able to verify users to be "mechanics"